The heat equation for the Dirichlet fractional Laplacian with Hardy's potentials: properties of minimal solutions and blow-up: Preparing results

 the following identity holds true

 \end{enumerate} } \end{defi} For every $c>0$ we denote by $V_c$ the Hardy potential

-In \cite{benamor-kenzizi} it is proved that for bounded $\Om$ and for $0<c\leq c^*$ equation (\ref{heat1}) has a nonnegative solution, whereas for $c>c^*$ and $\Om$ a bounded Lipschitz domain then no nonnegative solutions occur.\\ In the next section we shall be concerned with properties of a special nonnegative solution which is called {\em minimal solution} or {\em semigroup solution} in the subcritical, i.e. $0<c<c^*$ and in the critical cases, i.e. $c=c^*$.
-The connotation minimal solution comes from the following observation ( proved in \cite{benamor-kenzizi} for bounded domains and in Lemma \ref{domination} for general domains and in \cite{keller-lenz} in a different context): If $u_k$ is the semigroup solution for the heat equation with potential $V_c\wedge k,\ k\in\N$ and if $u$ is any nonnegative solution of (\ref{heat1}) then $u_\infty:=\lim_{k\to\infty}u_k$ is a nonnegative solution of (\ref{heat1}) and $u_\infty\leq u\ a.e.$.\\ We shall name $u_\infty$ the minimal nonnegative solution and shall denote it by $u$.\\ Let $0<c< c^*$.
+In \cite{benamor-kenzizi} it is proved that for bounded $\Om$, $V=V_c$ and for $0<c\leq c^*$ equation (\ref{heat1}), with potential $V_c$, has a nonnegative solution, whereas for $c>c^*$ and $\Om$ a bounded Lipschitz domain then no nonnegative solutions occur.
+It was recently proved in \cite{BogdanHardy} that the same statements hold true for $\Om=\R^d$.
+In these notes we shall, among others, fill the gap.\\ In the next section we shall be concerned with properties of a special nonnegative solution which is called {\em minimal solution} or {\em semigroup solution} in the subcritical case, i.e. $0<c<c^*$ and in the critical case, i.e. $c=c^*$.
+The connotation minimal solution comes from the following observation (proved in \cite{baras-goldstein} for Dirichlet--Laplacian with Hardy potentials, whereas for Dirichlet fractional Laplacian its proved in \cite{benamor-kenzizi} for bounded domains and in Lemma \ref{domination} for general domains, finally it is proved in \cite{keller-lenz} in a different context): If $u_k$ is the semigroup solution for the heat equation with potential $V_c\wedge k,\ k\in\N$ and if $u$ is any nonnegative solution of (\ref{heat1}) then $u_\infty:=\lim_{k\to\infty}u_k$ is a nonnegative solution of (\ref{heat1}) and $u_\infty\leq u\ a.e.$.\\ We shall name $u_\infty$ the minimal nonnegative solution and shall denote it by $u$.\\ Let $0<c< c^*$.
 We denote by $\calE_\Om^{V_c}$ the quadratic form defined by

 Whereas for $c=c^*$, we set